eeemeric/SelfControl/ClassDefinitions/readme.md

 - getWFs, returns list of spike names and the spike waveforms
 - getEvents, returns all of the behavioral events and timestamps
 - getSDFRaster, returns rasters and histograms aligned on an event of interest.
----
-For all of these methods, you can use the help function to get the documentation (F1 line) for the object class.
-You can do this 2 different ways from the matlab command line
-1. You can type "help classDefinition.method" (e.g., help objNeuroPhys.getSpikes)
-2. Once the object is loaded into the workspace, you can type "help objectName.method" (e.g., help objNeuroPhys.getSpikes)